docarray/docarray/CONTRIBUTING.md

 ### Code formatting

-All of our Python codebase follow formatting standard.
+All of our Python codebase follows formatting standard.
 We are following the [PEP8](https://peps.python.org/pep-0008/) standard, and we require that every code contribution is formatted using [black](https://github.com/psf/black) with the default configurations.
 If you have installed the [pre-commit hooks](https://github.com/jina-ai/docarray/blob/main/CONTRIBUTING.md#install-pre-commit-hooks) the formatting should be automatic on every commit.
-Moreover, our CI will block contribution that does not respect this conventions.
+Moreover, our CI will block contributions that do not respect these conventions.

 ### Type Hint

-Python is not a strongly typed programming language nevertheless the use of [type hints](https://docs.python.org/3/library/typing.html)
+Python is not a strongly typed programming language, nevertheless the use of [type hints](https://docs.python.org/3/library/typing.html)
 contribute to a better codebase especially when reading, reviewing and refactoring.
 Therefore, we **highly** encourage every contribution to fully utilise type hints.
-In some particular case type hints can be cumbersome, therefore using type hints is not a hard requirement for contribution.
+In some particular cases type hints can be cumbersome, therefore using type hints is not a hard requirement for contribution.

 Contributions are expected to use type hints, especially in function signature, unless there is an arguably good reason not to do it.